Przejdź do treści głównej

 • Pure client-side app with separate backend API

-Many companies use both – Next.js for public-facing marketing site and blog (SEO-critical), plain React SPA for the application dashboard (behind authentication).
-This gives best-in-class SEO where it matters while keeping the app simple where it doesn't.
+Many companies use both.
+Next.js for the public-facing marketing site and blog (where SEO matters), plain React SPA for the application dashboard (behind authentication).
+Good SEO where you need it, simpler code where you don't.

 E-Commerce Platform